-Visitors and guests are encouraged to use the navigation tabs to the right to:
+Visitors and guests are encouraged to use the navigation tabs above to:

 - Access immediate help from college officials

-- Review the college’s policy prohibiting discrimination, harassment, and related misconduct
+- Review the college’s policy prohibiting sexual harassment

 - Learn more about the college’s Title IX Coordinator and Title IX Team